apacheignite/documentation/data-grid/transactions.md

   "title": "Deadlock-Free Transactions"
 }
 [/block]
-For `OPTIMISTIC` `SERIALIZABLE` transactions locks are not acquired sequentially.
-In this mode keys can be accessed in any order because transaction locks are acquired in parallel with an additional check allowing Ignite to avoid deadlocks.
+For `OPTIMISTIC` `SERIALIZABLE` transactions, locks are not acquired sequentially.
+In this mode, keys can be accessed in any order because transaction locks are acquired in parallel with an additional check allowing Ignite to avoid deadlocks.
 We need to introduce some concepts in order to describe how locks in `SERIALIZABLE` transactions work.
 In Ignite, each transaction is assigned a comparable version called `XidVersion`.
 Upon transaction commit, each entry that is written in the transaction is assigned a new comparable version called `EntryVersion`.
 An `OPTIMISTIC` `SERIALIZABLE` transaction with version `XidVersionA` will fail with a `TransactionOptimisticException` if:
  * There is an ongoing `PESSIMISTIC` or non-serializable `OPTIMISTIC` transaction holding a lock on an entry of the `SERIALIZABLE` transaction.
  * There is another ongoing `OPTIMISTIC` `SERIALIZABLE` transaction with version `XidVersionB` such that `XidVersionB > XidVersionA` and this transaction holds a lock on an entry of the `SERIALIZABLE` transaction.